samforwill/nlp-campaign-messaging/README.md

 Now, this is all well and good, but it *is* a baseline model, so let's not dive too deep into it and see if we can go ahead and up the ante a bit with more complex modeling.

-# Non-Negative Matrix Factorization (NMF) on 100-Dimensional Twitter GloVe Vectors
+## Advanced Model -- Non-Negative Matrix Factorization (NMF) on 100-Dimensional Twitter GloVe Vectors

 <!-- lol what a silly title.
 It seems almost designed to make you tune out...
 BUT DON'T!
 It's actually super cool and impressively useful for Topic Modeling.  -->

 ### GloVe (Global Vectors for Word Representation)

 Let's just dive right in with this "100-dimensional GloVe Vectors" thing: GloVe is an unsupervised learning algorithm designed by [researchers at Stanford](https://nlp.stanford.edu/projects/glove/).
 It can train on any corpus, but the GloVe model I used was trained on 2 billion tweets, which is important for a few reasons.
 First, GloVe trains on word-word co-occurence rates, but my model is trained specifically on how words are used together and semantically similar **on Twitter.** Twitter is not newspaper articles, or books, or technical journals, so the word-word codependence rates that develop on twitter are, to a large degree, affected by the character limit itself!
 Also, the language is more vernacular, and tweets are designed to be shared, commented on, and interacted with.
-It's just a different semantic universe from other corpi.
+It's just a different semantic universe from other corpi.<br/>
 So, given all these aspects of twitter language, I used a model that vectorizes every word into 100-dimensional vectors.
 Word embeddings can better handle polysemy (words with multiple meanings) by providing contextually appropriate vectors, whereas TF-IDF used in my baseline model treats each word instance identically regardless of semantic context.

 ### Non-Negative Matrix Factorization